rdgao/rdgao.github.io/_posts/2015-07-02-redesigning-the-tp.md

 ---
-title: Redesigning the TP
+title: 'Redesigning the TP.'
-categories:
-- Rambling
-tags: []
+tags: [Musings]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "In other words, we NEED to decouple the two functional components of toilet paper - soft contact and rigid support - such that prioritizing for one does not come at the cost of the other."
 ---
 Toilet paper is not made optimally.

 When you wipe your butt, only that one square that makes direct contact has to